 We understand NETMF for STM32 well enough, including the STM32-specific drivers, that we can reliably judge whether NETMF is suitable for a customer's mission-critical application, or not.

-We are able to modify anything in order to make our customer projects successful.
+We are able to modify anything in order to make our customers' projects successful.

 We want to keep NETMF for STM32 in sync with Microsoft's official NETMF releases.

-Over time, we want NETMF for STM32 to earn its place as the reference for robust NETMF implementations.
+Over time, we want NETMF for STM32 to earn its place as the gold standard for robust NETMF implementations.

 To achieve these goals with our very limited resources, we established the following policies:

 We do not accept contributions to the portable part of NETMF (PAL layer).
 Such contributions should be submitted directly to Microsoft via Codeplex.
 They will automatically come back to us later, after Microsoft has integrated them into the NETMF mainline.